-Connects the KXPA100 to your personal computer to upload updated firmware and provide other functions (see Utility Program, page 26 for details).
+Connects the KXPA100 to your personal computer to upload updated firmware and provide other functions (see Utility Program, page 32 for details).
 A serial data cable that connects to your pc USB port is provided unless you specified a cable for an RS232 connector.
+This cable is identical to and interchangeable with the serial interface cable used with the KX3 transceiver.